redstrate/redstrate.com/content/software/protean.md

 summary: "Mastodon to Twitter cross-poster!"
 ---

-This is one of my first Go and Twitter projects, and I used to use on [@redstrate](https://www.twitter.com/redstrate).
+This is one of my first Go and Twitter projects, and I used to use on @redstrate.
+This tool is defunct since I no longer use Twitter.